Farshadhn/SimpleExpenseManagement/README.md

     public bool IsActive { get ; set ; }
 }
 ```
-#### 2.Create Empty IService ( By using IScopedDependency,ITransientDependency,ISingletonDependency, you define its DependencyInjection. you do not need to add .AddScope() anywhere)
+#### 2. Create Empty IService ( By using IScopedDependency, ITransientDependency, ISingletonDependency, you define its DependencyInjection. you do not need to add .AddScope() anywhere)
 ```
 public interface ITagService : IBaseService<Tag, Guid>, IScopedDependency {